SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 ```

 <br>
-So, according to our algorithm, the highest cross-validated accuracy (0.8635) is actually when we include all eight of our original input variables.
+So, according to the algorithm, the highest cross-validated accuracy (0.8635) is actually when all eight of our original input variables are included.
 This is marginally higher than 6 included variables, and 7 included variables.
-Again, because our goal is prediction over interpretation, we will continue on with all 8!
+Again, because our goal is prediction over interpretation, we'll use all 8!

 <br>
 ![alt text](/img/posts/lin-reg-feature-selection-plot.png "Linear Regression Feature Selection Plot")